DjNero11/fundamentalio/README.md

 If you find this project useful, please consider starring it — you'll find it quickly later, and it helps others discover it too.

+## Quick note
+This repository contains a simplified and modified version of a production-like project I built while learning web application development.

 ## License

 Distributed under the **MIT License** — see [`LICENSE`](LICENSE) for details.